Justin Baldoni's Lawyer Fires Back at Blake Lively's Motion to Dismiss

 justin baldoni lawyer blake is abusing the legal system!!! slams her motion to dismiss lawsuit

-Justin Baldoni's lawyer is firing back at Blake Lively's motion to dismiss herself from the ongoing legal drama surrounding the film, "It Ends with Us."
+Justin Baldoni's lawyer is firing back at Blake Lively's attempt to cut herself out of the ongoing legal drama surrounding the film, "It Ends with Us."

-He says the "stringent rules are put into place to protect the innocent and allow individuals to rightfully defend themselves" and noted "laws are not meant to be twisted and curated by privileged elites to fit their own personal agenda."
+Freedman says "stringent rules are put into place to protect the innocent and allow individuals to rightfully defend themselves," while noting "laws are not meant to be twisted and curated by privileged elites to fit their own personal agenda."

-As we reported earlier ...
-Blake filed her motion to dismiss the lawsuit saying Baldoni's actually violating the law by filing his lawsuit against her, because it's all being done for revenge.
+Earlier today ...
+TMZ broke the story that Blake filed her motion to dismiss, saying Baldoni violated the law by filing his own lawsuit for the purposes of revenge.

-She claims her costar and director only filed his defamation suit against her, Ryan Reynolds and her publicist after Blake filed her lawsuit alleging he had sexually harassed her while making the movie, and launched a smear campaign when she reported the alleged abuse to the studio.
+Blake says Baldoni filed his defamation suit against her, her husband, Ryan Reynolds, and her publicist, Leslie Sloane, right after she filed her lawsuit against him.
+In her suit, Blake accused Justin of sexually harassing her, and launching a smear campaign during the filming of the flick.
+As you know, Baldoni was the movie's director and Blake's costar.

+As we reported Wednesday ...
+Reynolds was first to file a motion to be dismissed from Baldoni's suit, claiming Justin labeled him a "predator."
+But, Reynolds argued, it's not defamation because he believes the statement to be true, and Justin would have to prove otherwise.

 We reached out to Blake's team for comment ... so far, no word back.